mpl-extensions/mpl-interactions/docs/examples/image-segmentation.rst

 ==================

 Hopefully you won't often be faced with the task of manually segmenting images.
 However, for the times when you must it's nice to not need to leave the comfort of python for some other program.
-Thus we arrive at the :class:`~mpl_itneractions.image_segmenter` class.
+Thus we arrive at the :class:`~mpl_interactions.image_segmenter` class.

 (Credit where it's due: This tool was developed as part of a final project in Pavlos Protopapas' class `AC295 <https://harvard-iacs.github.io/2020-AC295/>`_, you can read more about it in the project's final write up on `towards data science <https://towardsdatascience.com/how-we-built-an-easy-to-use-image-segmentation-tool-with-transfer-learning-546efb6ae98>`_)